arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.01.16
+The coupon collector's problem goes as follows.
+There is a jar with *N* unique coupons.
+You are a collector.
+Each turn, you draw one coupon from the jar; after you draw it, you put it back.
+Each coupon is equally likely to be drawn.
+What is the probability that more than *T* turns are needed to collect all *N* coupons?
+Upon analysis, it can be found that the expected number of turns *T* is *O(n* log*n)*.
+For example, if there are *N = 50* coupons, it takes, on average, *225* turns to collect all the coupons.

 ### 09.30.16
 "Demosthenes, I know you by the pebble in your golden mouth!" - page 167 of *War and Peace*.
 Demosthenes was a Greek orator who, according to legend, practiced